 At the heart of music is the piano, and it is no coincidence that the piano is often the first instrument of the beginning music student.
 Its comprehensive and visual nature within the fundamental realm of music allows for an education that will translate well into any other area of music.
 Instruction is available in all styles such as classical, jazz, pop, blues, country, rock, contemporary christian, etc.

 .:.
 Guitar/Banjo/Ukulele Lessons

-Age 8 is typically the best time to begin guitar lessons.
-Some students display a talent and desire to learn guitar as early as age 6 and this is possible with the right teacher and school but is mostly dependent on the physical build of the student.
+Age 6-7 is typically a great time to begin guitar lessons.
 Younger players may find playing a bit too strenous on their hands due to the amount of finger and hand strength needed to sound notes and chords.
 Students ages 5-6 who show an interest in guitar will have a much easier time and more fun learning ukulele for a year or two before switching over to guitar.
 Every lesson learned on ukulele will will translate perfectly to the guitar when ready!
 Bass guitar students may begin studying between ages 9-10.
 Bass guitars are usually larger/heavier instruments whose physical demands are most often best left to this age bracket.

 .:.
 Voice Lessons